jtarchie/outrageous/README.md

 Supports:

-- Clients support for models across Ollama, OpenAI, and Gemini (any OpenAI compatible API can be used)
+- Clients support for models across Ollama, OpenAI, Anthopic, OpenRouter, and Gemini (any OpenAI compatible API can be used)
 - Compose agents across different models -- i.e. Sensitive information can be used only on local models